winterland1989/Action.js/README.md

                 new Error 'Try limit reached'
     if length > 0
         a(args[0])
-    else new Action (cb) -> cb new Error 'No argmuents for monadic'
+    else Action.wrap new Error 'No argmuents for monadic'
 ```
 That's all, if you think some other interesting combinators should be here, or find a bug, pull requests are welcome.